smashmath/smashmath/_projects/discretesystems.md

 ### New Solution Behaviors

-That said, there are type of behavior fpr discrete systems which does not occur for systems of DE's.
+That said, there are type of behavior fpr discrete systems which does not occur for systems of ODEs.
 Specifically, if $$a\leq0$$.

 When $$a<0$$, our solution is $$(-a)^n=(-1)^na^n$$, giving us an alternating pattern where each iteration flips its sign.
 This creates a sense of bouncing back and forth.
 With $$a<-1$$, it's bouncing back and forth with ever increasing magnitude.
 With $$-1<a<0$$, it's bouncing back and forth towards the origin.
 And if $$a=-1$$, it's simply bouncing back and forth without getting closer or further away.